tslaird/cluster_search/README.md

 This pipline currently downloads and runs on the entire set of RefSeq bacterial genomes and is best run on a computer cluster
 This pipeline can be modified to run on a smaller sized database of genomes from RefSeq
 This pipeline can also be modified to search for gene clusters besides the iac cluster
+For help using or modifying this pipeline contact: tslaird@ucdavis.edu

 To download/unzip bacterial genomes as ".gbff" files from the RefSeq database and check their integrity based on md5 sums run:
 ```